Ajay-Singh-Rana/Amppper/README.md

   ```

   ### Want to contribute..?
-  Thanks for considering contributing to the project.
+  Thanks for considering contribution to the project.
   Read the [CONTRIBUTING.md](https://github.com/Ajay-Singh-Rana/Amppper/blob/main/CONTRIBUTING.md) to learn more on how to contribute.